peterpolidoro/ModularServer/README.md

     BSD

-This firmware requires at least 3.2KB of SRAM and 25.6KB of flash memory, so it needs Arduino Mega level resources.
+This firmware requires at least 1.6KB of SRAM and 48KB of flash memory, so it needs at least Arduino Mega level resources.
 Known to work with the Arduino Mega 2560, Teensy 3.2, and chipKIT Max32.

 [Examples](./examples)